hop-protocol/contracts/README.md

 - **L2 -> L1 (bonder offline)**
   - User calls `L2_Bridge.swapAndSend()`
   - `L2_Bridge.commitTransfer()` is called by anyone after 100 txs or after 4 hours
-  - Wait for the sending layer-2 to be confirmed on layer-1 (usually 7 days)
+  - Wait for the sending layer-2 to be confirmed on layer-1 (approximately 7 days)
   - User or Relayer calls `L1_Bridge.withdraw()`

 - **L2 -> L2 (bonder offline)**
   - User calls `L2_Bridge.swapAndSend()` on the sending layer-2
   - `L2_Bridge.commitTransfer()` is called on the sending layer-2 by anyone after 100 txs or after 4 hours
-  - Wait for the sending layer-2 to be confirmed on layer-1 (usually 7 days)
+  - Wait for the sending layer-2 to be confirmed on layer-1 (approximately 7 days)
-  - User or Relayer calls `L2_Bridge.withdrawAndAttemptSwap()` on the receiving layer-2
+  - User or Relayer calls `L2_Bridge.withdraw()` on the receiving layer-2

 #### Transfer Roots